"Dinosaur" Berlusconi dumped by Italy's Catholic church

 By Philip Pullella

-VATICAN CITY, Dec 13 Italy's Catholic Church used to support Silvio Berlusconi as a bulwark against leftist governments and fears they might legalise gay marriage and euthanasia.
+VATICAN CITY Italy's Catholic Church used to support Silvio Berlusconi as a bulwark against leftist governments and fears they might legalise gay marriage and euthanasia.

 There will be no blessing this time.